carbon-language/carbon-lang/docs/project/principles/library_apis_only.md

 of standard library types.
 In a language with a different design philosophy, those types could have been built into the core language.
-This would probably have substantially simplified the language, and made those types available faster, at the cost of less flexibility for users outside the common case.
+This would probably have substantially simplified the language, and made those types available faster.
+However, that would have come at the cost of less flexibility for users outside the common case.

 ## Principle